Biswas57/kaflow/README.md

 3. [Reflection Blog](https://github.com/Biswas57/Tributary-Cluster/blob/main/Blogging%26Design/tributary_cluster_blog.md#reflection)

 ## Initialisation and Developer Use
-To help other developers interact with the Tributary Cluster library, the main entry point is the `TributaryCLI` class.
-This class provides a command-line interface to create, modify, and interact with the tributary cluster system.
+To help other developers interact with the Kaflow library, the main entry point is the `TributaryCLI` class.
+This class provides a command-line interface to create, modify, and interact with the Kaflow system.

 ### Path to Main Function:
 ```